Our fundamental objectives

 The objectives of the regulator are set out in the Housing and Regeneration Act 2008 (as amended).
-We undertake economic regulation, focusing on governance, financial viability and value for money that maintains lender confidence and protects the taxpayer.
+We undertake economic regulation of providers of social housing registered with us, focusing on governance, financial viability and value for money that maintains lender confidence and protects the taxpayer.
 We also set consumer standards and may take action if these standards are breached and there is a significant risk of serious detriment to tenants or potential tenants.

 Registered providers of social housing include not-for-profit organisations such as housing associations and cooperatives, local authorities and for-profit providers.